TIBCONL/ebxworkshop/README.md

 As the KPI results are stored in the database, they can be accessed directly at the database level using SQL requests, for example to feed Analytics solutions or any other application.

 <img src=images/image297.png width="100%">

+Congratulations, you have finished your first EBX workshop!